By Olivia Cahoon

 “Some people learn best by reading, others by viewing videos, and others by listening.
 And many people like the look and feel of a printed book.
 Ricoh’s Clickable Paper offers all of this,” says Levenson.

-While Introduction to Graphic Communications is currently the only book produced by both co-authors that involves interactive print, Parsons says they plan to produce separate chapters as self-contained booklets—using the same interactive approach.
+While Introduction to Graphic Communication is currently the only book produced by both co-authors that involves interactive print, Parsons says they plan to produce separate chapters as self-contained booklets—using the same interactive approach.

 Oct2018, DPS Magazine